oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 <details><summary><b>Self guided student - video introduction</b></summary>

-This video is an introduction to the Monitoring microservcies with Prometheus lab.
+This video is an introduction to the Monitoring microservices with Prometheus lab.
 Depending on your browser settings it may open in this tab / window or open a new one.
 Once you've watched it please return to this page to continue the labs.

 [![Gathering metrics with Prometheus lab Introduction Video](https://img.youtube.com/vi/qnDzZ2eOy0E/0.jpg)](https://youtu.be/qnDzZ2eOy0E "Gathering metrics with Prometheus lab introduction video")